yunity-archive/ARCHIVED-yunity-vagrant/README.md

 ## Prerequisites

-You need vagrant and virtualbox installed.
+You need vagrant and virtualbox installed, and you should get hold of yunity.box from somewhere.

 You can get them how you want :)